How I transformed a static dashboard

 I kicked off the design process by rapidly prototyping the chart creation feature with developers.
 This prototype refined requirement to let users to build multi-chart dashboards to tell a story.
 Involving developers from the start also accelerated the MVP process later on.

 I created multiple versions of design elements and tested with the internal team and users.
-Through filtering the feedback and iterating, we landed on the final design.
+Through filtering the feedback and iterating, we landed on the final structure.

 Final design: left edit panel